tsnellgrove/dark_castle3/doc/to_do.md

 *** refactor Creature ***
+- Sort out the wierd thing where unarmed attack is represented by first item in feature_lst

 - TBD: does creature_state really have any value?
 Maybe build hedgehog state machine before pulling the plug on this one
 - TBD: Could simplify 'give', remove description updates from give, and instead implement them as part of state machine?